 Protected Group Nature of Consultation Needs / Issues raised Links with Spatial Planning Planning Policy - mitigation Health Impact?
 Access to affordable housing including private rental fees.
-Provision of land / policy measures to increase the supply of affordable homes Provision of land / policy H1 requires provision of a mix of measures to increase the supply of affordable a proportion of affordable housing.
-Policy H2 lists the proposed housing allocations in Leek, Biddulph, Cheadle and the rural areas. >
+Provision of land / policy measures to increase the supply of affordable homes Provision of land / policy Policy H1 requires provision of a mix of measures to increase the supply of affordable a proportion of affordable housing allocations in Leek, Biddulph, Cheadle and the rural areas. >